 Some flaps and components of the exhaust system are composed of high-grade rubber and synthetics.
 These may deteriorate over time.
-Check to ensure that the flap fits securely over the exhaust port and that it opens with ease, which is what must occur when the boat engine is running.
+Check to ensure that the flaps fit securely over the exhaust port and that they will open with ease, which is what must occur when the boat engine is running.